These LGBTQ+-friendly bars and pubs are guaranteed to show you a good time, year-round.

-Despite the devastating news that saw London’s Pride Parade cancelled for the second year running, there’s still plenty of spots open you can get down to and celebrate.
-Whether you’re looking for the best Pride festivities in June, September or want to hit the town any other night of the year, these LGBTQ+-friendly bars and pubs are always packed with fun and great times.
+Whether you’re looking to have a drink in one of these famous establishments during LGBT+ History Month, or want to hit the town any other night of the year, these LGBTQ+-friendly bars and pubs are always packed with fun and a hell of a great time.

 1. Dalston Superstore, Dalston